 There are 3 ways to stay updated with new styles:

-- You’re welcome to visit our Sydney or Adelaide showroom for an appointment with your dedicated Account Manager who can show you through all available styles; you might even sneak a pre-release peek at new styles as they arrive.
+- You’re welcome to visit our Sydney showroom for an appointment with your dedicated Account Manager who can show you through all available styles; you might even sneak a pre-release peek at new styles as they arrive.

 - Keep updated whenever, wherever you are via our private Alice in La-La Fashion Gallery login where you can access images, descriptions and prices of all our available styles.
 Request a key to our Fashion Gallery here.

 - Plus our weekly style releases are a must-read, detailing the freshest styles about to hit Adelaide complete with celebrity inspiration images, styling tips and more handy marketing titbits.
 Register for regular Style Updates here.

 Please remember stocks are limited and often sell out on the day of release so it’s best to email or call your AM that same day to secure styles you love.